aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Background:

-Following independence from France in 1956, President Habib BOURGUIBA established a strict one-party state.
+Rivalry between French and Italian interests in Tunisia culminated in a French invasion in 1881 and the creation of a protectorate.
+Agitation for independence in the decades following World War I was finally successful in getting the French to recognize Tunisia as an independent state in 1956.
+The country's first president, Habib BOURGUIBA, established a strict one-party state.
 He dominated the country for 31 years, repressing Islamic fundamentalism and establishing rights for women unmatched by any other Arab nation.
-In recent years, Tunisia has taken a moderate, non-aligned stance in its foreign relations.
+Tunisia has long taken a moderate, non-aligned stance in its foreign relations.
 Domestically, it has sought to defuse rising pressure for a more open political society.

 People Tunisia